ChristianMurphy/webcomponent-layout-demo/README.md

 ## Non-Goals

 * [x] Beautiful UI, this is primarily a technical demo, how the next generation of portal layout should look is a separate discussion.

+## Project Layout

+Folders are layed out by underlying technology.

+* `api` - static files emulating what an API will return
+  * `layout-v3.json` - a json file describing what components should appear in the layout
+  * `layout.css` - stylesheet that can be used to organize how components are organized on page
+  * `variables.css` - variables inherited by all web components on the page, used for theming
+* `plain-webcomponent` plain ol' JavaScript, no framework
+  * `webcomponent-layout.js` - this component orchestrates loading other components dynamically
+* `preact` - The minimal react framework, used because full react requires a compiler to build it
+  * `weather.js` - displays OpenWeatherMap data for London
+* `vue` - the new kid block for frameworks, focuses on simplifying the ideas started by Angular and React
+  * `news.js` - Shows top 10 stories on HackerNews